tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(ii\) In the case of a person with previous experience as a Director of Operations, have at least 3 years experience, as pilot in command of an aircraft operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]].

-\(b\) To serve as Director of Operations under [[#§119.69 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft.md part 135 of this chapter .|§119.69]](a) for a certificate holder that only conducts operations for which the pilot in command is required to hold a commercial pilot certificate, a person must hold at least a commercial pilot certificate.
+\(b\) To serve as Director of Operations under [[#§119.69 Management personnel required for operations conducted under 0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft part 135 of this chapter .|§119.69]](a) for a certificate holder that only conducts operations for which the pilot in command is required to hold a commercial pilot certificate, a person must hold at least a commercial pilot certificate.
 If an instrument rating is required for any pilot in command for that certificate holder, the Director of Operations must also hold an instrument rating.
 In addition, the Director of Operations must either—

 \(1\) Have at least 3 years supervisory or managerial experience within the last 6 years in a position that exercised operational control over any operations conducted under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]]; or